 The map output keys of the above Map/Reduce job normally have four fields separated by ".".
-However, the Map/Reduce framework will partition the map outputs by the first two fields of the keys using the -D num.key.fields.for.partition=2 option.
+However, the Map/Reduce framework will partition the map outputs by the first two fields of the keys using the -D mapred.text.key.partitioner.options=-k1,2 option.
 Here, -D map.output.key.field.separator=. specifies the separator for the partition.
 This guarantees that all the key/value pairs with the same first two fields in the keys will be partitioned into the same reducer.